Walodja1987/xns/README.md

 - During the initial 1-year period, the contract owner can register private namespaces for free
 - All others must pay the private namespace registration fee (10 ETH)
 - Namespace must be 1–20 characters, lowercase letters/digits/hyphens (`a-z`, `0-9`, `-`), cannot start/end with hyphen or contain consecutive hyphens
-- Names in private namespaces can only be registered via sponsorship (`registerNameWithAuthorization`), never via public `registerName`
+- Names in private namespaces can be registered by the namespace creator via `registerName`, or via sponsorship (`registerNameWithAuthorization`) for others

 ---